 If there’s one incredibly valuable thing I’ve done during 75% of my nomadic existence since 2012, it’s packing carry on only.
 Honestly, I’ve done it for years!
 It is one of the best decisions I made to never have to pay extra baggage fees, worry that the airline lost my bag, and wait for them to put it on the carousel.
 It also gave me freedom to hoof it when I had to, take cheaper motorbike taxis, and easily keep track of everything.

-Plus a few more of my favorite packing lists for ladies:
+Here are a few more of my favorite packing lists for different climates and trips:

 - Southeast Asia